The Bible commands us not be drunken, which is an intoxication of the physical body and mind by alcohol. drugs or the spiritual intoxication of pride.

 To understand spiritual things one must study God’s Word with a fully controlled and sound mind.
 To seek enlightenment by willfully losing one’s mind and giving it over to intoxicated fantasy’s, is not godly and is of the devil who desires to gain control over our minds.

 There is a small difference between drunkenness which is loss of control, and alcoholism which is a DEPENDENCY.
 Dependency on alcohol or drugs is also a sin, since it makes one a slave in bondage to the substance; when we are to be free from any such bondage in Christ.

 If you cannot go a few days without a serious desire for a drink, then you are an alcoholic.
 Herbert Armstrong was both a drunkard and an alcoholic, and so are very many of today’s COG leaders.
 This is a sin that needs to be repented of.

-Fear can be used to establish dominance over others and when fear causes one to loose our natural self control to be dominated by others; it is an intoxication.
+- Fear can be used to establish dominance over others and when fear causes one to loose our natural self control to be dominated by others; it is a kind of intoxication.

 Isaiah 28:3 The crown of pride, the drunkards of Ephraim, shall be trodden under foot.

 Also read Isaiah 29 concerning those who are drunken with the pride of their own ways.